JoJoFence/RoboMime/README.md

 ## Prerequisites

-**Currently this program has only been tested on Windows, but should work on Linux as well.
-However, the Microsoft Azure Kinect SDKs are currently only supported on Windows and Linux.**
+**This program has only been tested on Windows, but should work on Linux as well.
+However, the Microsoft Azure Kinect SDKs are currently only supported on Windows and Linux environments.**

 ### Hardware
 - A PC running Windows or Linux